haneul-24/Smart_Log_Monitoring_Alert_System/Readme.md

 ## Automated Deployment

-- Deployment is handled automatically through the Jenkins pipeline.
+- Deployment is handled automatically through the Jenkins pipeline to a remote Rocky Linux VM.

 **Deployment Process**

-- Jenkins securely connects to the production server using SSH keys.
+- Jenkins securely connects to the Rocky Linux VM using SSH keys.

-- The latest Docker image is pulled from Docker Hub.
+- The latest Docker image is pulled from Docker Hub onto the Rocky Linux host.

-- Existing containers are stopped and removed.
+- Existing containers are stopped and removed VM.

-- Docker Compose redeploys the updated application containers.
+- Docker Compose redeploys the updated application containers on Rocky Linux VM.

 This ensures:

 - Zero manual deployment steps

-- Faster updates
+- Faster updates on a production-grade OS

 - Consistent production environments